kenanwang/username.github.io/resources.md

 [*TopGrading*](https://www.topgrading.com/) by Bradford Smart the book isn't well reviewed but all you need is the interviewing guide.
 I’ve used a stripped down version of the CIDS interview to both make and attract top hires.

 [Operating startups](/2019/04/25/startup-operations-primer.html) often has similar challenges.
-I've dealt with many of those changes before and delineated general workable solutions.
-I've also put them into practice:
+After finding a product people want you need to be able to create necessary process, know what to measure, and manage your money.